helidon-io/helidon-examples/examples/imperative/data-jdbc/oracle/README.md

-# Helidon Data JDBC Imperative using MySQL Database
+# Helidon Data JDBC Imperative using Oracle Database

 The Java application sources are shared by all database variants from the sibling `common` directory.

-This example demonstrates direct, imperative use of the Helidon Data JDBC provider with MySQL.
+This example demonstrates direct, imperative use of the Helidon Data JDBC provider with Oracle Database.
 It is the imperative counterpart of `examples/declarative/data-jdbc` and uses the same Pokemon schema, SQL statements, database method names, row mappers, HTTP paths, and JSON representation.

 The configuration defines a HikariCP datasource and a JDBC persistence unit.
 The persistence unit publishes a `JdbcClient` through the Service Registry. `Main` obtains that client and passes it to `PokemonService`, which owns the